iotcube/B2fuzz/rfcomm/RFUZZ_developer_guide.md

-# RFUZZ
+# RFCOMM Fuzzer
 ---
- RFUZZ is Bluetooth RFCOMM layer fuzzer.
+ This module is Bluetooth RFCOMM layer fuzzer.
 It conduct stateful fuzzing with expanded crash monitoring.

 # Developer Guide